maytees/arcade-rewrite/README.md

 Anyone is welcome to contribute to this project.
 Survival minigame ideas are most welcome, simply just create a pull request with an enhancement flag.

+When building you are able to directly compile the plugin to your plugins folder via the `build:dev` npm script.
+Simply change the `-o` path in the command.

 ### Setting up